nikku/pfwr/README.md

 # pfwr

-A tiny but many batteries included utility to convert markdown to a beautiful HTML presentation.
+A tiny but batteries included utility to convert a [Markdown file](https://daringfireball.net/projects/markdown/) to a beautiful HTML presentation.

 ## Usage